Arabic hip-hop

 Arabic hip-hop is a segment of hip hop music performed in the Arabic-speaking world.
 Due to variety of dialects and local genres which exist in the localities, Arabic hip-hop music may appear very diverse depending on the country of the song.
 Like most artists of the genre, the hip-hop artists from the Arabic-speaking world are highly influenced by American hip-hop.
-Emcees of the worldwide Arabic diaspora, including Europe, North America, and Australia are also attributed as part of Arabic hip-hop scene.